kleinay/QASem/README.md

 ## Usage

 The `QASemEndToEndPipeline` class would, by demand, parse sentences with any of the QASem semantic annotation layers --- currenlty including 'qasrl', 'qanom' and 'qadiscourse'.

+### Features

+**Annotation layers:**
 By default, the pipeline would parse all layers.
 To specify a subset of desired layers, e.g. QASRL and QADiscourse alone, use `annotation_layers=('qasrl', 'qadiscourse')` in initialization.

-**Example**
+**QA-SRL contextualization:**
+For the sake of generality, QA-SRL and QANom generate ``abstractive'' questions, that replace arguments with placeholders, e.g. "Why was *someone* interested in *something*?".
+However, in use-cases you might want to have a more natural question with contextualized arguments, e.g. "Why was *the doctor* interested in *Luke 's treatment*?".
+Utilizing the model from [Pyatkin et. al., 2021](https://aclanthology.org/2021.emnlp-main.108/), one can additionally get contextualized questions for QA-SRL and QANom by setting `QASemEndToEndPipeline(contextualize=True)` (see example below).

+**Nominal predicate detection:**
+`nominalization_detection_threshold` --- which can be set globally in initialization and per `__call__` --- is the threshold for the nominalization detection model.
+A higher threshold (e.g. `0.8`) means capturing less nominal predicates with higher confidence of them being, in context, verb-derived event markers.
+Default threshold is `0.7`.

+### Example

  ```python
 from qasem.end_to_end_pipeline import QASemEndToEndPipeline